megatronlabs/RyzenTosh/README.md

 # OBS

-OBS Virtual Camera was not working in various applications (Teams, Chime, Zoom).
+OBS Virtual Camera was not working in various applications (Teams, Chime).
 It has to do with a code siging issue.

 ```
 020-12-18 11:18:35.473 Amazon Chime[2761:155841] Error loading /Library/CoreMediaIO/Plug-Ins/DAL/obs-mac-virtualcam.plugin/Contents/MacOS/obs-mac-virtualcam:  dlopen(/Library/CoreMediaIO/Plug-Ins/DAL/obs-mac-virtualcam.plugin/Contents/MacOS/obs-mac-virtualcam, 262): no suitable image found.
 Did find: